 Foam rolling is a simple, effective tool to improve performance and maximize your workout.
-Rolling is a way for us to give ourselves the type of massage that releases kinks in our fascia – a fibrous sheet of tissue that wraps our muscles and holds all of our internal workings together.
+Rolling is a way for us to give ourselves the type of massage that releases kinks in our fascia – a fibrous sheet of connective tissue that wraps our muscle fibers and holds all of our internal workings together.

-When one muscle or muscle group has kinks, it creates a chain reaction throughout the body in which every piece struggles to function as one cohesive unit.
+When one muscle tissue or muscle group has kinks and tension, it creates a chain reaction throughout the body in which every piece struggles to function as one cohesive unit.
 Remember, our bodies work like big machines; if one screw, nut, or bolt is off, the whole machine will feel it.

-So now you want to foam roll, and it’s time to ask yourself, “is it better to use a foam roller before or after a workout?”
-And the answer is pretty straightforward: you should definitely foam roll before, and you could consider foam rolling after.
+So now you want to foam roll, and it’s time to ask yourself, “should you foam roll before or after workout” And the answer is pretty straightforward: you should definitely foam roll before, and you could consider foam rolling after.